 All professional learning activities offered by the district are planned using research-based models of professional learning.
 The training facilitated by qualified teachers or administrators to insure high-quality professional learning.
 Professional learning that impacts student performance or extends 10 hours or more require that teachers complete an implementation of skills learned in the training.
 The courses are monitored and evaluated by the facilitator to ensure the fidelity of impact and implementation.
-The district Professional Development Plan includes a step for teachers to reflect on their professional learning during the year and address the impact on student performance as well as the changes created in their teaching methods.
+The district MyLearning Plan includes a step for teachers to reflect on their professional learning during the year and address the impact on student performance as well as the changes created in their teaching methods.

-The deliverables of the Professional Development System (PGS) can be found in the electronic records in the Professional Growth System.
-Employee evalutions are created and stored in PGS.
-All professional learning opportunities are recorded in the PGS system.
-Educators have the ability to tie their learning opportunities to their Professional Development Plan throught this portal.
-These deliverables are funded partially by Race To The Top funds and by district professional development expenditures.
+The deliverables of the Professional Development System can be found in the electronic records in the MyPD system.
+Employee professional development plans are created and stored in MyPD.
+All professional learning opportunities are recorded in the MyPD system.
+Educators have the ability to tie their professional development to their MyLearning Plan through this portal. .
 Educational resources are available online to assist teacher with implementation of new skills.

-Course implementation and evaluation data is collected in the PGS system.
+Course implementation and evaluation data is collected in the MyPD system.
 District professional development leaders generate reports to ensure the fidelity of implementation and impact.
-School leaders generate reports on the implementation and reflection recorded in the Professional Development Plan to maintain a targeted focus of learning.
+School leaders generate reports on the implementation and reflection recorded in the professional development plan to maintain a targeted focus of learning.
 Both district and school leaders further generate reports and monitor teacher professional development needs or completion status of professional learning deliverables.
 These reports and review of the completed trainings and deliberate practice allow schools and the district to make purposeful decisions in the future as to the relivance of learning opportunities.